-Segways had to disappear from the broader center of Prague by the end of last year.
+Segways had to disappear from the broader centre of Prague by the end of last year.
 The entrepreneurs who based their businesses on Segways are not giving up, though.
-They are moving their customers around by other means, for example on electric scooters.
+They are moving their customers around by other means, for example, on electric scooters.

-In particular, Prague 1 was fighting against the heavy two-wheeled Segways, because tourists were riding them through crowds of pedestrians.
+In particular, Prague 1 was fighting against the heavy two-wheeled Segways because tourists were riding them through crowds of pedestrians.
 Since November, when “No Segway” signs appeared on the streets, Prague 1 no longer has this problem.
-The policemen gave tickets to eleven culprits, who broke the law, since mid-December.
+The policemen gave tickets to eleven culprits, who broke the law in mid-December.

-“Big Segways practically disappeared from sidewalks,” Oldrich Lomecky (TOP 09), the mayor of the first city district confirmed.
+“Big Segways practically disappeared from sidewalks,” Oldrich Lomecky (TOP 09), the mayor of the first city district, confirmed.
 But the forbidden machines have new successors.
-Some of the operators moved to electric scooters, on which they are moving the tourists through the center again.
+Some of the operators moved to electric scooters, on which they are moving the tourists through the centre again.

 The situation is still far better for the city in this case than it used to be with the Segways.

-The law looks at electrical scooters the same way it looks at bicycles, so that the riders have to respect the same rules as cyclists.
-Policemen can potentially fine them for riding on a sidewalk, without any need for new ordinances and signs.
+The law looks at electrical scooters the same way it looks at bicycles so that the riders have to respect the same rules as cyclists.
+Police officers can potentially find them for riding on a sidewalk without any need for new ordinances and signs.

-According to city police spokeswoman, Irena Seifertova, the policemen noticed increasing numbers of electric scooters in the Prague center.
+According to a city police spokeswoman, Irena Seifertova, the policemen noticed increasing numbers of electric scooters in the Prague centre.
 “The policemen solve crimes at Mala Strana, for example, where a group of scooter riders were riding on a sidewalk, which is against the transportation law,” Seifertova mentioned.

-She says that another coming trend is the Segway rental operator, who brings a few of the machines to the city center, and then offers his services to the tourists.
-“In this case they use Segways as billboards.
-Later, they take the tourists to places where riding a Segway is not forbidden.
-With this though, they can commit a transgression as well, as it can be a violation of market law, violation of prohibition of street advertising, or unauthorized usage of public area,” the spokeswoman said.
+She says that another coming trend is the Segway rental operator, who brings a few of the machines to the city centre and then offers his services to the tourists.
+“In this case, they use Segways as billboards.
+Later, they take the tourists to places where riding a Segway is allowed.
+With this, though, they can commit a transgression as well, as it can be a violation of market law, violation of the prohibition of street advertising, or unauthorized usage of public area,” the spokeswoman said.